 The Health Care Fund was established under, and is administered in accordance with Internal Revenue Code § 105(e).
-Each year after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer 14% contribution to the Health Care Fund.
-For the year ended June 30, 2012, the health care allocation is .55 percent.
+Each year after the allocation for statutorily required benefits, the Retirement Board allocates the remainder of the employer 14 percent contribution to the Health Care Fund.
+For the year ended June 30, 2013, the health care allocation is .16 percent.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated according to service credit earned.
 State law provides that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2012, the minimum compensation level was established at \$35,800.
-The surcharge, added to the unallocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
-The District contributions assigned to health care for the years ended June 30, 2012, 2011, and 2010 were \$37,431, \$51,191 and \$32,101, respectively, 84 percent has been contributed for fiscal year 2012 and 100 percent for fiscal years 2011 and 2010.
+For fiscal year 2013, the minimum compensation level was established at \$20,525.
+For fiscal year 2013 the District paid \$27,810 in surcharge.
+The District contributions assigned to health care for the years ended June 30, 2013, 2012, and 2011 were \$30,835, \$37,431 and \$51,191, respectively.
+For fiscal year 2013, 67 percent has been contributed.
+The full amount has been contributed for fiscal years 2012 and 2011.